Iruora/Spring_Boot_Auth_JWT/README.md

 	          "confirmPassword": "0123456789"
           }
  ```
- 4. get your token by logging via a POST http request to /login with the following request body :<br>
+ 4. get your token by logging via a POST http request to /login with the following request body :
  Example:
  ```json
          {